What is Tokoname ware (Tokoname-yaki)?

 Make fine adjustments so that the fuselage and lid fit perfectly.

-How finely finished it is at this stage before it is completely dried is the key to a high quality product.
+How finely finished at this stage before completely dried is the key to a high quality product.

 This is the assembly process to attach the mouth and handle to the body.